Creating a Custom Rocky Linux ISO

 - Run the

-mkksisocommand to add akickstartfile and then build a new ISO:
+mkksisocommand to add akickstartfile and then build a new ISO.
+Note that you need to run the command asrootor a user withsudoprivileges:

 Adding a repository with its packages to an ISO image¶